simon-weber/simon-weber.github.com/_posts/2018-07-09-running-kleroteria-for-free-by-abusing-free-tiers.md

 ### Everything else

-Astute readers will count six services mentioned so far, while I promised thirteen.
+Astute readers will count six services so far, while I promised thirteen.
 The seventh is IAM, which is used for internal access control.
 It's always free since it's an essential part of AWS.